 In many situations, you want to start or stop various recordings together with a single click.
 It would be impractical to visit all the corresponding views and toggle the recording buttons one by one.
 This is why JProfiler has recording profiles.
 Recording profiles can be created by clicking on the Start Recordings button in the tool bar.

 Recording profiles define one particular combination of recordings that can be activated atomically.
 JProfiler tries to give you a rough impression on the overhead that you create by the selected recordings and tries to discourage problematic combinations.
-In particular, allocation recording and CPU recording do not go well together because the timings of CPU data will be distorted significantly by allocation recording.
+In particular, allocation recording and CPU recording do not go well together because allocation recording will distort the timings of CPU data significantly.

 You can activate recording profiles at any time while a session is running.
 Recording profiles are not additive, they stop all recordings that are not included in the recording profile.
 With the Stop Recordings button you stop all recordings no matter how they have been activated.
 To check what recordings are currently active, hover the mouse over the recordings label in the status bar.